 A newspaper man, his ignored fiancée, and his former employee a down on his luck reporter hatch an elaborate scheme to turn a false news story into the truth, to stop a high-society woman from suing for libel.

 After a four year absence, one time detective Nick Charles returns to New York with his new wife Nora and their dog, Asta.
 Nick re-connects with many of his old cronies, several of whom are eccentric characters, to say the least.
-He's also approached by Dorothy Wynant whose inventor father Clyde Wynant is suspected of murdering her step-mother.
+He's also approached by Dorothy Wynant whose inventor father Clyde Wynant is suspected of murdering her father's mistress (his former secretary )..
 Her father had left on a planned trip some months before and she has had no contact with him.
 Nick isn't all that keen on resuming his former profession but egged-on by wife Nora, who thinks this all very exciting, he agrees to help out.
 He solves the case, announcing the identity of the killer at a dinner party for all of the suspects.
 Written by

 63 of 72 people found this review helpful.

 Was this review helpful to you?